November 20, 2025 (3mo ago) — last updated January 19, 2026 (1mo ago)

 • Learn basic local phrases to open doors to authentic interactions.

-Personal development is about becoming the person you want to be through steady, small improvements.
-Tiny habits compound into big changes over time, so design a clear, manageable plan and track progress.
+Personal development is about becoming the person you want through steady, small improvements.
+Tiny habits compound into big changes, so design a clear, manageable plan and track progress.

 • Take an honest self‑assessment across key life areas.